 The Shwedagon Paya was unlike anything I had experienced before, the sun glaring down and dazzling all who look upon her.
 The complex beneath her feet, a warren of locals and tourists roaming the prayer areas and rooms within.
 The locals were friendly and smiley, I must have seemed so strange to them a six-foot-tall, blonde, western woman, roasting in the glare of the Shwedagon’s golden heat.
 There were monks everywhere in the city, either on their way to prayer or to schooling, some as young as seven years old begin as novices.

 We visited a local bakery, Yangon Bakehouse, where they had a program to help women from difficult backgrounds.
-The founder’s idea that as the country began to open, an opportunity existed for women in Myanmar to become more empowered through skills training and education.
-Making entrepreneurs and creating a community of sisters wherein they are economically empowered, educated, and active in society.
+The founder’s idea is that as the country began to open, an opportunity existed for women in Myanmar to become more empowered through skills training and education.
+The program crafts entrepreneurs while creating a community of empowered and educated sisters.

 Myanmar can feel like you have stepped back into an older version of the world, where technology is not as prominent, it is a different type of life.
 You will encounter men wearing longyi, sarong-like cloth and chewing betel nut, spitting its blood-red juice on the ground.
 The simple pleasures of travel remain intact here, for example travelling to Bagan was an adventure itself with my mode of transport, an old-style propeller plane 2 seats to 2 seats inside, in fact I think we may have been the only travellers that day.